The Cutting Edge - a DEVCOM Podcast - Ep. 3

 The Cutting Edge is a podcast hosted by Dr. Eric Moore, Deputy to the Commanding General, which explores the unique capabilities across DEVCOM, and talks to its world-class scientists, engineers, technicians, and support staff about ongoing projects and leadership development.

-This episode features Dr. Bob Kimball, Chief Scientist at DEVCOM C5ISR Center.
+This episode features Mr. Bob Kimball, Chief Scientist at DEVCOM C5ISR Center.
 In the episode, they discuss cyber security, Army networks and generative artificial intelligence among other topics.

 |Date Taken: